mcnaveen/link-click-counter/README.md

 Minimal Browser Extension to track link clicks and display the count in a badge.

+> Might not be fully functional.
+Use at your own risk.

 ## Installation
 - Download this repo as a zip file and extract it.
 - Open the Extension Management page by navigating to `chrome://extensions`.